nlesc-sherlock/emma/README.md

 Firewall only allows connections from trusted networks.
 The trusted networks can be changed in `roles/common/vars/main.yml` file.

+When running on a Windows environment it is recommended to use the embedded Ubuntu environment, [installation guide](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
+After the installation the Ubuntu environment is accessible through the bash command of Windows.

+Note the *C* drive will be mounted with the files owned by *root* and file permissions set to *777*.
+Ansible does run with such file permissions.
+Hence, you need to clone the repository into the home directory of the embedded Ubuntu environment.
 ## GlusterFS

 See http://gluster.readthedocs.io